 It takes a special person to become so enamored with helping others that we accept and remain compassionate with the broken souls who are often abusive and downright disrespectful to us during the worst time of their lives.
 It is that “special sauce” of the best family lawyers that makes us particularly bad at business.
 We work without being paid, often failing to plan for the inevitability that a judge may hold us hostage in a case long after a client refuses to pay his or her bill, or loses the wherewithal to do so, even if so inclined.
 We feverishly move from case to case, client to client, cause to injustice, without regard for who we should be serving, how we should be helping or whether the client of today will be the malpractice case of tomorrow.
 We focus on the law – often failing to plan for our own futures.

 The way to avoid these ills is to create a sustainable law business: a system – an organized structure of how to do things, understood and adopted by all people in the system, which generates consistent, reliable revenue for the entity, without the owner’s involvement in each facet of the business.
 Can lawyers find their way into a “system” on their own?
 Certainly, but not without needless waste of time, money, energy and joy-attrition that is simply unnecessary.
-Hiring a coach is the fastest way to achieve a sustainable law business.
+Business coaching for family lawyers is the fastest way to achieve a sustainable law business.

 A coach is a facilitator, someone to help you unlock your potential to maximize your own performance.
 A coach helps you learn how to learn, enabling you to conquer the challenges of business more adeptly each time one occurs.
 Every law business must address the same facets of business that other industries face: Marketing, Sales, People, Processes, Facilities and Money Management.
 Each facet carries with it certain rules, requirements, best practices and horrific outcomes that have become the nomenclature of the industry.
 As a business owner, you can certainly opt to encounter each of these horror stories on your own, but one must ask why.
 Why would you elect to make major errors that jeopardize yourself, your employees and your business, if you don’t need to?